VirtuSphere Shark Tank Update (Season 1)

 Image via ABC Shark Tank

-The founders of VirtuSphere company are Ray Latypov and Jim Dimascio.
-They started this business in 2008.
-Jim DiMascio’s LinkedIn profile indicates that he left the company in March 2010.
+The founders of VirtuSphere are Ray Latypov and Jim Dimascio.
+They started the company in 2008.
+According to Jim Dimascio’s LinkedIn profile, he left the company in March 2010.

 How Was The Shark Tank Pitch of VirtuSphere?

-Ray Latypov and Jim Dimascio asked the Sharks for $1,500,000 for 10% equity.
-Hearing this amount, Kevin O’Leary said “You are crazy chicken”.
-Latypov gave a demo session inside the virtual platform and Kevin O’Leary also tried it.
+Ray Latypov and Jim Dimascio asked the Sharks for $1.5 million for 10% equity.
+Upon hearing this, Kevin O’Leary remarked, “You are crazy chicken.”
+Latypov demonstrated the virtual platform, and O’Leary also tried it.

 Sharks Offers list!